Leddy-L/ledaniel-leung/README.md

 # [LeDaniel Leung - Personal Website](#)

-One page site showcasing my personal skills, portfolio, and experience.
+One page site showcasing some personal skills, portfolio, and experience.